The biggest climate hazards in the US today

-339 wildfires and 10 million people at risk of floods: Climate hazards in the US today
+11 million at flood risk and 301 wildfires: Climate hazards in the US today

+Puerto Rico is still picking up the pieces after Hurricane Fiona slammed into the island

 The climate crisis is going to create all kinds of disasters in the coming decades as greenhouse gases, mainly from burning fossil fuels, heat up the planet and send the atmosphere into chaos.